vesterheim/vesterheim.github.io/index.md

     teaser: Vesterheim gives its special touch to the Hurtigruten’s classic Norwegian coastal voyage!
 Every day of this incredible trip will be filled with one-of-a-kind opportunities to explore Norway and see breathtaking scenery.
 This tour is so popular it’s being offered twice in 2015!
     published: false
     start_date: 2014-10-01
     stop_date:
+  - url: /about/news/2015/new-vesterheim-president-ceo/
+    file_under: News
+    image: 16x9/about/johnson-chris-suit.jpg
+    alt:
+    caption:
+    title: Vesterheim Hires New President/CEO
+    subtitle:
+    teaser: Vesterheim has hired a new President/CEO.
+Chris Johnson will take the helm of the renowned national Norwegian-American museum and heritage center beginning June 8, 2015.
+    published: true
+    start_date:
+    stop_date:
   - url: /about/news/2014/johnson-retirement/
     file_under: News